pennatil/Analysis-Notes/README.md

 		3. Check if no one else has posted the same Issue.
 If no one has, open a new issue, stating:
 	 		 * Chapter + Page Number
 	 		 * Issue found, plus the eventual correction(s)
-		4. Send the Issue, I will probably just close the Issue and send you a message or email once I have corrected the problem.
+	 		 * Tag: Add a tag that best classifies the issue
+		4. Post the issue, it will be corrected ASAP.
 	* If you are familiar with Latex and GitHub:
 		1. Fork the repo.
 Help [here](https://help.github.com/articles/fork-a-repo)
 		2. Make the changes, and commit them to your forked repo.
 Make sure to add detailed comments explaining what you changed, makes my life a lot easier when merging!